-- The couples' names;

-- The countries they represent;
+- The couples' names; - The countries they represent;

-- The name of the show;
+• The name of the show;

 All couples are obliged to hand over the technical description of choreography.
-This description must include and - In the final, if additional information it is made available by the couple.
-The compere's announcements must end with the name of the show.
+This description must include

-- The name of the competitors

-- The NMF the couple represents
+- The name of the competitors - The NMF the couple represents

-- Description ("runbook") of the musical artwork including the "story" of the show and order of dances and music used including order of lifts and effects.
+• Description ("runbook") of the musical artwork including the "story" of the show and order of dances and music used including order of lifts and effects.

-- This listing of dances is basis for reduction of Choreography and Presentation (CP) described in H 2.1.
-The reduction points are set beforehand by the scrutineer on advice of the Chairperson once the show has been approved by the rehearsal.
+• This listing of dances is basis for reduction of Choreography and Presentation (CP) described in H 2.1.
+The reduction points are set beforehand by the scrutineer on advice of the Chairperson once the show has been approved by the rehearsal. and